Skallad/artport/README.md

 ## Credits

-Code Institute for their Moments template, which serves as a base structure for my project.
+Code Institute for their Moments template, which serves as a base structure and guide for my project and how I built it.
-FontAwesome
+Phosphor Icons
 GoogleFont